JeffKnowlesJr/jeff-content/README.md

    - Keep the default branch (main)
    - Review the build settings (should automatically detect Next.js)
    - Confirm and deploy

+3. **Set up IAM Role for Contact Form**:
+   - Run the setup script: `./scripts/setup-amplify-iam.sh`
+   - Follow the instructions to attach the role to your Amplify app
+   - Redeploy your app after attaching the role

 ## Local Development